 Gianduiotti are the ideal Italian souvenir if you’re visiting in the colder months.

 What to buy in Italy during the holidays

-In case you’re lucky enough to visit Italy in Winter, maybe during the holidays, there are a few good souvenirs that you can only find around Christmas.
+In case you’re lucky enough to visit Italy in Winter, maybe during the holidays, I have a few tips to buy the perfect Italian souvenir!

-If in doubt on what to buy in Florence, know that they sell all kinds of leather products, also in the open air markets.
-The best shops where you can buy anything leather-related (mind you, it might not be cheap) are Casini and Pietrotucci.
+If in doubt on what to buy in Florence, know that they sell all kinds of genuine Italian leather products, also in the open air markets.

 As you walk around Florence, you will find lots and lots of jewellery.
 But to buy the best gold filigree, you need to head to Sardinia, where there’s a centuries-old tradition!

-Murrina is an ancient technique that uses several kinds of glass to make abstract drawings, used as jewels (mostly earrings or pendants).
+Murrina is an ancient technique that uses several kinds of glass to make abstract drawings, used as jewels.
 Nowadays you can find Murrina as amazing glass homeware as well, especially if you go to Burano or Murano, not far from Venice (more about this in next chapter).